JeanBaptisteServais/escalada/README.md

-wall_parameters permet to modify parameters of the wall.
+<strong>wall_parameters</strong> permet to modify parameters of the wall.
 With the file we can raise the background and recup the pieces.

 Carefull we need to do it 2 times.
 One time on the top of picture (blue/black colors) and one time one bottom of picture (green).
 So we can have top and bot objects.